com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 Each member worked mainly on its main visualization(s) and the necessary data processing.
 We all contributed in the general visualization ideas and decisions that lead to the final website result.

 Alexandre Chau:

-    - Website setup, its general structure and style
+- Web app setup, global structure, layout and styles
+- Reusable components (home page, menu, sidebar, config), routing, animations
 - Histogram (data processing and visualization)
 - Helped integrate elements in the React ecosystem
 - Website design

 Joachim Dunant:

 - Chord diagram (data processing and visualization)
 - Sankey diagram (data processing and visualization)
 - Website design

 Pedro Torres Da Cunha:

 - Bubble chart (data processing and visualization)
 - Website design

 # Conclusion

 In this project we worked on different visualizations about anime and their specifity, to show how interesting and complex they can be, who are their main actors, their popularity across different metrics and to get a general view of all of them.
 Going for a page template across the website give us the possibility to show more detailled information about each diagram, while having a general narration between them.
 We preferred this approach than a single page, to avoid the confusion of scrolling and to have tabs to go from one diagram to the other in an instant.

-Hopefully, you could learn from our visualizations and could experiment with them in a fun and engaging way
+Hopefully you